Nicole Hanson can rattle off a long list of examples of people who couldn’t pay their bail.

 The bill contains several exceptions, such as if someone missed a court date in the last three years or was charged with a felony in the last five years, and it leaves the court with some discretion.

-“Frankly, I like about the bill the fact that bail is on equal footing with other levels of conditions for certain conditions,” said Nicholas Wachinski, CEO of the Baltimore-based Lexington National Insurance Company, which underwrites criminal bonds.
+“Frankly, I like about the bill the fact that bail is on equal footing with other levels of conditions for certain offenses,” said Nicholas Wachinski, CEO of the Baltimore-based Lexington National Insurance Company, which underwrites criminal bonds.

 Though critics have said the bill favors the bail bond industry, Wachinski said he was likely one of many stakeholders that helped craft the legislation.